Red Cabbage: A Delicious Way to get More Vitamin C

 Since red cabbage is naturally rich in Vitamin C, you may be wondering what other vegetables are a good source of vitamin C?
 Check out this list from our friends at fruitsandveggies.org and see if there are some that you had no idea were on the list.

-Red cabbage is a produce items that is year-round, food cost friendly and colorful.
-Contact your representative about adding red cabbage to your next order.
+Red cabbage is a produce item that is available year-round, food cost friendly, and certainly colorful.
+Contact your Marketing Associate about adding red cabbage to your next order.
 If you are not a customer, find out how to become one today!